Can’t find what you’re looking for? Email us at TCIP@hyndburnbc.gov.uk

 Frequently asked questions

-Whilst we aimed to select a Market Operator by early 2024, the process has taken a little longer than expected.
+The process to appoint a market operator has taken a little longer than expected.
 The good news is that this open and transparent procurement exercise has concluded and a preferred Market Operator has now been identified.
 Work is now progressing on the legal agreement and once in place there will be a formal announcement.

-Following the announcement, most likely in 2025, they will plan a programme of discussions with the existing market traders who were decanted onto the town square / around the town centre and explain more about how other local businesses and entrepreneurs can get in touch to register an interest in trading from the newly redeveloped Accrington Market.
+Following an announcement in Autumn 2025, they will plan a programme of discussions with the existing market traders who were decanted onto the town square / around the town centre and explain more about how other local businesses and entrepreneurs can get in touch to register an interest in trading from the newly redeveloped Accrington Market.

 The open and transparent procurement exercise to identify an operator to manage the shared workspace in Burtons Chambers on behalf of the Council has now concluded, with the organisation 2-Work being successful.
 This operator has a number of existing facilities across the north of England and have been busy working with the design teams on finalising the plans for the layout of the shared workspace.
 For further details, you can contact the operator directly by email at Burtonschambers@2-work.co.uk